 6. CACE will expand our visibility and profile as the leader in cyber education

-CACE is dedicated to incorporating state-of-the art equipment, software, and industry skills into curriculum across the univeristy to enhance cyber education.
+CACE is dedicated to incorporating state-of-the-art equipment, software, and industry skills into the curriculum across the university to enhance cyber education.
 Under the auspices of the university’s Department of Computer Science and Information Technology, in collaboration with the Department of Criminal Justice, Social and Political Science and the Cyber Forensics Division of Armstrong’s Police Department, students will learn to secure data, investigate intrusions, and prosecute cyber-crimes from Day One.
 Forget the traditional “war games.”
 CACE has developed red team vs. blue team multi-tiered simulations that pull together the full spectrum of cyber education in a single exercise.
-Through the CACE, students receive first-class instruction that prepares them to prevent and investigate cyber-attacks, monitor and secure networks, and integrate best systems practices throughout the world.
+Through the CACE, students receive first-class instruction that prepares them to prevent and investigate cyber-attacks, monitor, and secure networks and integrate best systems practices throughout the world.